YggdrasilPlatform/libyggdrasil/Docs/Sphinx/source/libyggdrasil/interfaces/hash.rst

 ^^^

 The interface for all CRC algorithms are the same.
-This is how to use the CRC32 hardware for example with default settings
+This is how to use the CRC32 hardware for example with default settings.
+In C the default values must be provided anytime.

 .. tabs::

-    .. code-tab:: cpp
+    .. code-tab:: c

         u8 data[] = { 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 };

-        u32 crc32 = yggdrasil_HASH_getCRC32(data, sizeof(data), 0xFFFFFFFF, 0x04C11DB7, 0xFFFFFFFF);
+        // Get the CRC32 result with default values u32 crc32 = yggdrasil_HASH_getCRC32(data, sizeof(data), 0xFFFFFFFF, 0x04C11DB7, 0xFFFFFFFF);

     .. code-tab:: cpp

         std::array<u8, 10> data = { 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 };

-        u32 crc32 = bsp::Hash::getCRC32(data);
+        // Get the CRC32 result with default values u32 crc32 = bsp::Hash::getCRC32(data);

 To use different settings, they can be provided as additional arguments.